Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Granulocytosis is characterized by too many granulocytes in your blood.
-In contrast, agranulocytosis is a condition in which your bone marrow doesn’t make enough granulocytes.
+Granulocytosis involves having too many granulocytes in your blood.
+In contrast, agranulocytosis is a condition in which your bone marrow doesn’t make enough neutrophils, a specific type of granulocyte.

 Advertisement